Table of Contents Show

 Solar screens, which function as both a sun shield and a bug screen, are even better.
 The screens can deflect 70 percent of the sun’s rays before they even enter your house.

-If you don’t have the time or means to put up solar screens, consider installing window films.
+Consider installing window films if you don’t have the time or means to put up solar screens.
 These transparent yet metallic sheets function similarly to solar screens and help keep the heat out.
 The only drawback is that your windows must be fully shut for them to work correctly.

 Limit Stove UseLimit Stove Use